YUDANE

 農地法Farmland blocker

 If the land category (地目) is farmland (田 / 畑), 農地法 第3条 requires a 買受適格証明書 from the local 農業委員会 that a non-farmer cannot obtain.
-A foreign buyer cannot legally bid at all, so Yudane marks the lot Cannot bid before you waste a deposit.
+A non-farmer generally cannot bid at all — check the land category in the court file, and put the question to a licensed professional before you post a deposit.

 02